foerstj/r2a-remaster/README.md

   The internal name is *world/maps/r2a*.\
   The generated file name is *Dungeon Siege/DSLOA/Return to Arhok.dsmap*.\
   The ingame name is *Return to Arhok (remastered)*.

+## What I did (revisit)
+The "revisited" map variant is based on the remaster, with these changes applied:
-- Added translations to German and Spanish
+- Added translations to German and Spanish.
+- Renamed map ingame to *Return to Arhok (revisited)*.

 ## How to build
 - Put TankCreator on the same folder level as your Dungeon Siege installation.
 Basically in the upper folder, you should have a "Dungeon Siege" folder, and a "TankCreator" folder.